goatfiles/dmscripts/README.md

 	cd dmscripts
 	bash setup

-You can run all the scripts from the hub you just need to change the paths for it to work
+You can run all the scripts from the hub.

 To run a script without using the hub: